Box65535/SplatoonTierList/README.md

 Weapons in the B tier may have similar strengths to those in A tier but have some flaw that keeps them from doing everything weapons in the A tier can do.
 They may be weak on certain maps or they may have fewer options to draw on in response to common game scenarios.
 Putting one of these weapons on a team composition will mean that other teammates have to cover this weapon's weakness.

 B+:
--.52 Gal
+- .52 Gal
--Carbon Roller
+- Carbon Roller
--Cherry H-3 Nozzlenose
+- Cherry H-3 Nozzlenose
--Custom E-Liter 3K + Scope
+- Custom E-Liter 3K + Scope
--E-Liter 3K + Scope
+- E-Liter 3K + Scope
--Fresh Squiffer
--Gold Dynamo Roller
+- Gold Dynamo Roller
--Luna Blaster Neo
+- Luna Blaster Neo
--Rapid Blaster
+- Rapid Blaster
--Wasabi Splattershot
+- Wasabi Splattershot

 B:
--Custom Jet Squelcher
+- Custom Jet Squelcher
+- Fresh Squiffer
--Grim Range Blaster
+- Grim Range Blaster
--Heavy Splatling Deco
+- Heavy Splatling Deco
--Heavy Splatling Remix
+- Heavy Splatling Remix
--Kelp Splat Charger + Scope
+- Kelp Splat Charger + Scope
--L-3 Nozzlenose D
+- L-3 Nozzlenose D
--Slosher Deco
+- Slosher Deco
--Splat Charger + Scope
+- Splat Charger + Scope
--Tempered Dynamo Roller
+- Tempered Dynamo Roller

 B-:
--Classic Squiffer
--Custom Blaster
+- Custom Blaster
--Forge Splattershot Pro
+- Forge Splattershot Pro
--Neo Splash-o-Matic
+- Neo Splash-o-Matic
--Octobrush
+- Octobrush
--Splattershot Pro
+- Splattershot Pro

 C Tier = Niche